bgolab/vm-8051/README.md

 # vm-8051
 stack-based vm for 8051
 ---
-I recently discovered modern STC 8051 MCU versions in many popular DIY kits, and decided to implement a kind of toy vm.
+I recently discovered modern STC 8051 MCU versions in many DIY kits, and decided to implement a kind of toy vm for this MCU.

-To simplify things and be able to fit the binary in constrained evironment the stack-based architecture was selected.
+To simplify things and be able to fit the binary in constrained MCU the stack-based architecture was selected.
 Stack-based architectures assumes RPN-like ISA design (we put data on data stack, we call a function which will consume the data and will return the resulst alaso on the stack).
 To make stack-machine vm more usable I added couple of registers;)